Jodie Emery: Political career

 Emery regularly comments on issues beyond legalization, usually through her Twitter account.
 She advocates for non-violence, tax spending reform, electoral reform, environmental awareness, policing and prison reform, and affordable education.

 She ran for provincial office as a B.C.
 Marijuana Party candidate in 2005, and again in a 2008 by-election.

 She ran as a candidate for the BC Green Party in the May 2009 election, coming in third, losing to Liberal Party member Kash Heed.
 During the campaign, she was the BC Green Party's Policing and Crime Critic, and was elected as a Director-At-Large at the 2010 BC Green Party Annual General Meeting.
 She ran again in the 2013 general election for the BC Green Party in Vancouver-West End, finishing with 11.39% of the vote.

 Emery unsuccessfully filed her intention to seek the nomination for the Liberal Party in the riding of Vancouver East, held in Parliament by NDP MP Libby Davies, who announced she would not run in the 2015 federal election.

 Electoral record

 Personal life

-Emery and her husband have been separated for over a year as of January 2019.
+Jodie Emery married Marc Emery in 2006, divorcing on their 15th anniversary in 2021.
+They had been separated from approximately 2017.